 What does he mean?
 Miss Madden tells Mandy the story of the princess of Slareznia, who was smuggled out of the country when a revolution broke out.
 A governess brought the princess to England, but then they disappeared.
 Miss Madden and her agents have been trying to trace the princess and bring her back to Slareznia … yes, Mandy is a real princess!
 The governess left the princess with the Millers and paid for her upkeep, but evidently made a bad choice of guardians to take care of the princess.
 Then she vanished, leaving the Millers feeling stuck with Mandy.
 The whole audition setup had been to find the princess and then determine which of the Miller girls was her.
 Miss Madden has one last test for Mandy – be on the train to Slareznia departing from Victoria Station.
 She warns that it will be Mandy’s hardest test.

 And she isn’t kidding.
 As said before, the Millers absolutely hate it when Mandy scores one over Dinah, so seeing Mandy on her throne will be the ultimate insult for them and their spoiled daughter.
 Moreover, they need Mandy in the shop to pay for Dinah’s stage school fees.
 So they lock her in the coal cellar to make her miss the train.
 Mandy struggles to get out through the coal chute.
 It looks impossible, and Mandy even knocks herself out doing so.
-But eventually she succeeds – something she didn’t think she could do – and makes a mad dash for the station, where she scrambles on the train just as it is departing.
-Mandy passes the test that seemed impossible, and Miss Madden starts courting her with royal honours.
-As the train travels on, it passes by the Millers’ house.
-They are absolutely furious that Mandy has escaped the cellar.
-And no doubt they will be even more furious when they find she has made it to Slareznia.
+But eventually she succeeds – something she didn’t think she could do – and makes a mad dash for the station, dodging the Millers who try to stop her.
+She scrambles on the train just as it is departing, passing the test that seemed impossible, and Miss Madden starts courting her with royal honours.
+As the train travels on, it passes by the Millers’ house and its sour-faced occupants.

 Cinderella is a fairy tale, and this Cinderella-based strip is far more fairy tale than Cinderella-based strips usually are.
 Usually, it is some talent the heroine has, or long-lost relative, or some kind person that becomes an adoptive parent that rescues the heroine from her drudgery with her cruel guardians.
 But this one is more the stuff that fairy tales are made of, with the heroine turning out to be a real princess, and a series of trials that the good sister passes because she is virtuous, and the bad sister does not because she is spoiled and horrid.
 The ‘series of trials’ element would be used in another of Jinty’s Cinderella stories, “The Valley of Shining Mist”, in 1975.
 In that strip it looks even more like a fairy tale because it seems there is real magic at work.